-Henkin's proof of the completeness theorem was a crucial step towards the modern conception of vocabulary.
-In general he specifies that a system contains 'for each number n = 1, 2, ... a set of functional symbols (relation symbols) of degree n which may be separated into variables and constants'.
-Henkin makes the modern convention of a fixed vocabulary (e.g. symbols $+, \times, 0, 1$ for rings) completely explicit in [Henkin, 1953], which is the published version of the 'algebra' portion of his 1947 thesis, where he used the old notation.
-In contrast to modern practice, both authors treat the extensional treatment of equality as an 'add-on'; since they are dealing with a purely relational language they avoid the complication of including in the axioms the requirement that equality is a congruence for each function symbols and equality with no explanation of the shift from a relational language.
+Henkin's proof of the completeness theorem was a crucial step towards the modern conception of vocabulary 10 .
+In general he specifies that a system contains 'for each number $n=1,2,\ldots$ a set of functional symbols (relation symbols 11) of degree n which may be separated into variables and constants'.
+Henkin makes the modern convention of a fixed vocabulary (e.g. symbols $+,\times,0$, 1 for rings) completely explicit in [Henkin, 1953], which is the published version of the 'algebra' portion of his 1947 thesis, where he used the old notation.
+In contrast to modern practice, both authors treat the extensional treatment of equality as an 'add-on'; since they are dealing with a purely relational language they avoid the complication of including in the axioms the requirement that equality is a congruence for each function symbol in the language.
+In [Henkin, 1953], he applies the completeness theorem to theories with function symbols and equality with no explanation of the shift from a relational language.
 Modern versions of Henkin's proof require that the equivalence relation of equality is a congruence (preserved by operations of the vocabulary).
 If fact, this extension turns out to be central, for example, in the discussion of the omitting types theorem below.

-A key distinction between Gödel and Henkin is that Henkin's proof adds only constants to the vocabulary while to settle the question for a particular sentence Gödel draws on finitely many relation symbols that do not appear in the given sentence.
+A key distinction12 between Gödel and Henkin is that Henkin's proof adds only constants to the vocabulary while to settle the question for a particular sentence Gödel draws on finitely many relation symbols that do not appear in the given sentence.

-Before stating the theorem, Henkin restricts the context on page 161 of [Henkin, 1949] with 'Let $S_0$ be a particular system determined by some definite choice of primitive symbols.'
+Before stating the theorem, Henkin restricts the context on page 161 of [Henkin, 1949] with 'Let S_0 be a particular system determined by some definite choice of primitive symbols.'
 This apparently minor remark is central to changing the viewpoint from logic as an analysis of reasoning to model theory as a mathematical tool.
 Henkin emphasizes this aspect of a second difference between his description of the setting from Gödel's.